FreshWater Watch

 • Interpret and analyse your results

-• Your group can now get outside and start monitoring your chosen water body / bodies!
+• Your group can now get outside and start monitoring your chosen waterbody / bodies!

 • We suggest you monitor once a month, but you can monitor more frequently if you wish.